What in the world is Deschooling and do Homeschoolers need to do it?

 For the parents, deschooling is a chance to get set up and explore the homeschool approach that fits the family best.
 This transition period allows time to research curriculum options, order, and get the home set up to encourage learning.
 That doesn’t necessarily mean setting up a classroom.
 In fact, our best homeschool times were spent at the kitchen table and on the family room couch and floor.
 Decide where you plan to do certain types of learning activities.

 For kids, deschooling is a chance to reorient a child’s perception of what school and learning entails.
-Deschooling can be similar to a summer vacation.
+Deschooling can be similar to a summer vacation, but with a focus on reading and cooperation and freedom to learn.

 You may even want to go on a family vacation.
 Perhaps start by going to a national park and working through a Junior Ranger packet together as a family so that your kids get their badges.